Portable Magnecharger Gen 2+

 The portable TAL project weighed in at 81.5 pounds when complete.
 This portable Gen 2+, weighs only 56.5 pounds complete!
 To reduce weight, the handles are attached directly the case (no back board), and the range cord is directly attached to the power inlet in the charger (no exterior junction box).
 Nothing was added to the charger that did not need to be there.
 For many reasons, the Magnecharger is now the charger I use the most - both at home and on the road.
 I am starting to think that I will never use the TAL again!
 In fact, it is most likely that I will leave the TAL at my most-visited end-of-range destination so I won't have to pack a charger on those trips.
 It will be nice to have a backup in case something goes wrong with one of them.
 To see all the adapters and cords, please refer to the Adapter Page.

-Top open these chargers up, you must figure out
+To access the inside of these chargers, you must figure out

 a way of removing the 5-point Torx security screws that fasten the cover to

-is all that is needed to remove them then.
+is all that is needed in the future to remove them them.

 Close-up of the 14-50 range cord strain relief,

 now built into the charger.
-Had to increase the inlet hole to 1-3/8"
+I needed to increase the inlet hole to 1-3/8"

 Here's how the insides come out after the six (!) screws are removed.
 Two on each side (low), and two big ones on the back.
 Also shown here is the power input box.
 My power cord goes directly into that box and is connected into the original wires with waterproof wire nuts.
 The cover of that box is held on with 10 little bitty screws.
 Overkill?